Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 | Wisdom (Perception) | 5 | Find a broken part of the wall to crawl through. |
 | Charisma (Persuasion) | 5 | Ask someone for help in opening the gate. |

+Once the PC successfully makes their way into the manor, read out loud the following description.

 > You walk along the path through what seems to have once been a beautiful garden, but is now a mess of weeds, thorns, and dead plants.
 As you arrive at the massive front doors, you push them open.
 The morning light fills the otherwise dark, dusty interior, and you hear a little whelp.

 Upon investigating the sound, the PC will find a little gnome named Simon Gribblesnout.
 He has been living here for years, feeding on rats that seem to come from the basement and drinking from the river that passes through what used to be the garden.